natcap/invest.users-guide/source/croppollination.rst

 A wide range of animals can be important pollinators (e.g., birds, bats, moths and flies), but bees are the most important group for most crops (Free 1993).
 As a result, the InVEST Pollination model focuses on the resource needs and flight behaviors of wild bees.
 Many people think of honeybees, managed in artificial hives, when they think of pollinators, but wild bees also contribute to crop pollination.
 In fact, for several important crops (e.g., blueberries), native species are more efficient and effective pollinators than honeybees (Cane 1997).
 These native bees, in addition to feral honeybees living in the wild, can benefit crops without active management of captive hives.
 This is the pollination service associated with habitat conservation.

 For bees to persist on a landscape, they need two things: suitable places to nest, and sufficient food (provided by flowers) near their nesting sites.
 If provided these resources, pollinators are available to fly to nearby crops and pollinate them as they collect nectar and pollen.
 The model therefore uses information on the availability of nesting sites and flower resources, as well as flight ranges of bees, to map an index of bee abundance across the landscape.
-In a second step, the model uses this map and bee flight ranges again to predict an index of the number of pollinators likely visiting crops in each agricultural cell on the landscape.
-If you opt to also estimate value indices, the model then takes a third and fourth step.
-In the third step, it uses a simplified yield function to translate bee abundance into crop value on each agricultural cell.
+With information on the location of crops and their dependence on pollinators, the model uses a simlified yield function to project how pollinator abundance in agricultural areas contributes to crop yields.
 And in the fourth step, it attributes these cell values back to cells "supplying" these bees.
-These steps are laid out in more detail below, and the full model description can be found in Lonsdorf et al. (in press).
+These steps are laid out in more detail below.
+This model is adapted from Lonsdorf et al. (2009).

 How it Works
 ------------

-The model is based on a small set of biophysical data:
+The model is an index-based model, and requires the following biophysical data:

 * land use and land cover (LULC) map;
-* a biophysical table paired with the LULC raster to map LULC types to nesting suitability and floral resources;
+* a biophysical table paired with the LULC raster to map LULC types to nesting suitability and floral resources across seasons;
-* a pollinator guild table with properties about active seasons, nesting preferences, mean flight distances, and relative abundances;
+* a pollinator guild table with properties about active seasons, nesting preferences, mean flight distances, and relative abundances for each species or group of wild pollinators;
-* a farm shapefile indicating the geospatial location of farms, crop type, dependence on pollinators, proportion of managed pollinators, as well as overrides for nesting sites and floral resources.
+* a farm shapefile indicating the geospatial location of farms, crop type, dependence on pollinators, abundance of managed pollinators, as well as on-farm nesting sites and floral resources.

 Because bees are proficient fliers, they integrate over several elements of a landscape, moving between nesting habitats and foraging habitats (Ricketts et al. 2006).
 The distances they typically fly affect both their persistence and the level of service they deliver to farms.
 The model therefore requires a typical foraging distance for each pollinator species.
 These data can be supplied from quantitative field estimates (e.g., Roubik and Aluja 1983), proxies such as body size (Greenleaf et al. 2007), or from expert opinion.

-Pollinator Supply
+Pollinator Supply and Abundance
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using these data, the model first estimates the abundance index of each pollinator species in every cell in the landscape, based on the available nesting sites in that cell and the flowers (i.e., food) in surrounding cells.
-Flowers in nearby cells are given more weight than distant cells, according to the species' average foraging range.
-Since pollinator abundance is limited by both nesting and floral resources, the pollinator abundance for species :math:`s` index on cell x, :math:`PA(x,s)`, is the product of available floral resources and weighted exponential distance of pollinator supply such that:
+Using these data, the model first estimates pollinator supply for every cell in the landscape, based on the available nesting sites in that cell, the floral resources (i.e., food) in surrounding cells, and the relative abundance of that pollinator species.
+Floral resources in cells near nesting sites are given more weight than distant cells, according to the species' average foraging range.

-.. math:: PA(x,s)=FR(x,s)\frac{\sum_{x'\in X}PS(x',s) \exp(-D(x,x')/\alpha_s)}{\exp(-D(x,x')/\alpha_s)}

-where :math:`D(x,x')` is the Euclidean distance between cells :math:`x` and :math:`x'` and :math:`\alpha_s` is the expected foraging distance for the pollinator :math:`s` (Greenleaf et al. 2007).

-:math:`PS(x,s)` is the pollinator supply index at pixel :math:`x`: for species :math:`s` defined as
+:math:`PS(x,s)` is the pollinator supply index at pixel :math:`x`: for species :math:`s` defined as:

 .. math:: PS(x,s)=FR(x,s) HN(x,s) SA(s)

-where :math:`FR(x,s)`: is the floral resources index at pixel :math:`x`: for species :math:`s` defined as
+where :math:`FR(x,s)`: is the floral resources index at pixel :math:`x`: for species :math:`s` defined as:

 .. math:: FR(x,s)=\frac{\sum_{x'\in X}\sum_{j\in J}RA(l(x),j) FA'(s,j) \exp(-D(x,x')/\alpha_s)}{\sum_{x'\in X}\exp(-D(x,x')/s)}